NICHD-BSPC/intro-rnaseq-hpc/lessons/wk4_lesson02_automating_workflow.md

 $ vim rnaseq_analysis_on_input_file.sh
 ```

 > *Alternatively, you can save the script on your computer and transfer it to your `/rnaseq/scripts/` directory using the mounted directory system or `scp`*.
-I'll use this as an opportunity to demo both ways of transferring the file.
+I'll use this as an opportunity to demo both the copy and paste and the `scp` options.

 We should all have an interactive session with 12 cores, so we can run the script as follows from your `rnaseq/` directory: